Spatial-then-Temporal Self-Supervised Learning for Video Correspondence: Conclusions

 \section{Conclusions}

-In this work, we propose a new spatial-then-temporal pretext task for training data-efficient self-supervised learning for video correspondence.
-We first train a model using contrastive loss on ImageNet, and then perform temporal feature learning with the objective of frame reconstruction on a small video dataset.
-To retain appearance sensitivity, the global correlation distillation is conducted at the coarse pyramid level.
-At the same time, we regard the local correlation map computed at the fine-grained pyramid level as pseudo labels to address the problem of temporal discontinuity.
-Extensive experiments on a variety of downstream tasks validate our method.
-However, our spatial feature learning is only built upon contrastive learning, while generative methods recently show impressive performance for self-supervised learning, which is worthy of further research.
-We hope our method can provide a new perspective for self-supervised video correspondence learning.
+In this paper, we present a new spatial-then-temporal pretext task for learning the representations of video correspondence.
+The key idea underpinning the proposed method is to achieve the synergy between spatial and temporal cues.
+Specifically, we firstly train the model using contrastive loss with still images and then perform reconstructive learning to exploit temporal cues with a video dataset.
+In the second step, we devise a global correlation distillation loss to retain the spatially-discriminative features learned in the first step.
+At the same time, we propose a local correlation distillation loss to alleviate the problem of temporal discontinuity.
+Extensive experiments on three kinds of downstream tasks validate the effectiveness of the proposed two-step task and loss functions.
+We hope that this work may provide a new perspective for video correspondence and brings us one step closer to the accurate correspondence for real-world videos.